Difference Engine

 “… I was sitting in the rooms of the Analytical Society, at Cambridge, my head leaning forward on the table in a kind of dreamy mood, with a table of logarithms lying open before me.
 Another member, coming into the room, and seeing me half asleep, called out, “Well, Babbage, what are you dreaming about?” to which I replied “I am thinking that all these tables” (pointing to the logarithms) “might be calculated by machinery.”

-It seems Babbage must have known very little about machine design, mechanical calculating and the history of such machines at that time, because he started by considering the use of sliding rods, instead of the more natural use of wheels in the adding mechanism.
+It seems Babbage must have known very little about machine design, mechanical calculating, and the history of such machines at that time because he started by considering the use of sliding rods, instead of the more natural use of wheels in the adding mechanism.
 This kind of mechanism which was “new” in the history of calculating machines, gives rise to grave difficulties in the process of carrying, a fact which Babbage eventually realized.
-In fact this seems to have been such a revelation to him, that in November of 1822 he noted very solemnly that he had in future decided always to choose circular motion for this purpose.
+In fact, this seems to have been such a revelation to him, that in November of 1822, he noted very solemnly that he had in the future decided always to choose circular motion for this purpose.

 I have contrived methods by which type shall be set up by the machine in the order determined by the calculation.
 The arrangements are such that… there shall not exist the possibility of error in any printed copy of tables computed by this engine.

-The Astronomical Society received Babbage’s proposal with the highest enthusiasm, and the Royal Society reported favorably on his project for building what he called a Difference Engine, a specialized calculating machine for calculation of tables, using the method of differences
+The Astronomical Society received Babbage’s proposal with the highest enthusiasm, and the Royal Society reported favorably on his project for building what he called a Difference Engine, a specialized calculating machine for the calculation of tables, using the method of differences.

 Babbage was not the first to suggest a printing calculator, nor was he the first to propose the method of differences as a suitable principle on which to base a mechanized calculation.
-This distinction goes to the german engineer and master builder Johann Helfrich Müller, who described his dreams for calculating machine, based on the method of differences as early in 1784, but his idea remained only on paper.
-There is an evidence, that at some point, Babbage learned about Müller and his project, but this most probably happened after 1821, when he has already started his work on Difference Engine
+This distinction goes to the German engineer and master builder Johann Helfrich Müller, who described his dreams of calculating machines, based on the method of differences as early as 1784, but his idea remained only on paper.
+There is evidence, that at some point, Babbage learned about Müller and his project, but this most probably happened after 1821, when he had already started his work on Difference Engine.

-What is the essence of the method of differences, which underlies Babbage’s first automatic calculating machine.
-Let’s consider the same formula, used by Babbage: T=x + x + 41.
+What is the essence of the method of differences, which underlies Babbage’s first automatic calculating machine?
+Let’s consider the same formula, used by Babbage: T=x2 + x + 41.
 (See Table A above.)
-It generates a sequence of values for T, which happen to be prime numbers, as seen in the table in the nearby figure, in which with is noticed the first difference column, while with —the second difference column.
-If we take the differences between successive values of T, these so called first differences follow quite a simple rule.
+It generates a sequence of values for T, which happen to be prime numbers, as seen in the table in the nearby figure, in which with is noticed the first difference column, while with — the second difference column.
+If we take the differences between successive values of T, these so-called first differences follow quite a simple rule.

-If the function T were a cubic, such as T = x, then the second difference would vary, but the third difference, the difference between successive second differences, would be constant.
-In general a polynomial of degree will have a constant nth difference and each successive new value of the function can be obtained by n simple additions.
+If the function T was a cubic, such as T = x3, then the second difference would vary, but the third difference, the difference between successive second differences, would be constant.
+In general, a polynomial of degree n will have a constant nth difference and each successive new value of the function can be obtained by n simple additions.

 The usefulness of difference techniques is greatly increased by the fact that any section of a well-behaved continuous function can be approximated by a polynomial.
 The shorter the section and the higher the degree of the polynomial the closer the approximation.
 So if we wished to tabulate a function, such as a sine or the time of sunset, it is only necessary to divide the function into short enough intervals and find a suitable approximating polynomial for each interval.